NV microscopy of thermally controlled stresses caused by Cr$_2$O$_3$ thin films: Experimental methods

-Initially, the Cr$_2$O$_3$ structures were fabricated to study transitions from antiferromagnetic to paramagnetic properties at Néel temperature of 34~$^{\circ}$C. It is found by X-ray photoelectron spectroscopy (XPS) that the chemical composition of the thin films is only 67\% Cr$_2$O$_3$ and the remaining part is pure chromium -- a material with a seven-fold lower magnetic susceptibility.
-Considering the purpose of this study, that composition is not a disadvantage because the both materials have the same excellent adhesion to diamond surface and similar thermal expansion coefficients.
+Initially, the Cr$_2$O$_3$ structures were fabricated to study transitions from antiferromagnetic to paramagnetic properties at Néel temperature of 34~$^{\circ}$C. X-ray photoelectron spectroscopy (XPS) found that the thin films' chemical composition is only 67\% Cr$_2$O$_3$ and the remaining part is pure chromium -- a material with a seven-fold lower magnetic susceptibility.
+Considering the purpose of this study, that composition is not a disadvantage because both materials have the same excellent adhesion to the diamond surface and similar thermal expansion coefficients.
 The mean of linear thermal expansion coefficients reported in literature~\cite{alberts_elastic_1976,kirchner_thermal_1964,kudielka_thermische_1972} for Cr$_2$O$_3$ is $6.7\pm0.5\times10^{-6}$ K$^{-1}$ at room temperature.
 The corresponding coefficient of pure chromium is 6.6~$\times10^{-6}$ K$^{-1}$~\cite{hidnert_thermal_1941}.
-The linear thermal expansion coefficient of the diamond at room temperature is only 0.8~$\times10^{-6}$ K$^{-1}$~\cite{jacobson_thermal_2019} that is eight times less than for Cr$_2$O$_3$.
+The linear thermal expansion coefficient of the diamond at room temperature is only 0.8~$\times10^{-6}$ K$^{-1}$~\cite{jacobson_thermal_2019}, which is eight times less than for Cr$_2$O$_3$.
 This difference could lead to significant stresses in the diamond-chromium interface when the operating temperature is different than the film deposition temperature.